fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 > touch schema.graphql
 ```

-And here are the contents of this file:
+Here are the contents of this file:

 ```graphql
 type Agent {